syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Expression-Fields.md

 The following steps are used to add the custom function in ExpressionFields,

-1.Create the custom function with return type string,
+1. Create the custom function with return type string,
+{% capture codesnippet1 %}​
 {% tabs %}
 {% highlight c# %}
 // Define ComputeAbsoluteValue that returns the absolute value of the 1st argument minus 2 * the 2nd argument.